Manhattan Elbow Pain Treatment

 Commonly termed tennis elbow or golf elbow, most elbow pain is attributed to overuse.
 Elbow pain is less likely to be the result of injury; rather, it is a syndrome that results from repetitive activity, whether sports-related or not.
-Elbow pain can be particularly debilitating as, by nature of the cause, it often affects a person’s dominant arm.
+Elbow pain can be particularly debilitating as, by the nature of the cause, it often affects a person’s dominant arm.

-Elbow pain is usually described as a tenderness or weakness of the elbow joint, and is felt most often when extending the arm or bending the arm.
+Elbow pain is usually described as a tenderness or weakness of the elbow joint and is felt most often when extending the arm or bending the arm.
 Range of motion may or may not be affected by elbow discomfort.
 Tingling and numbness may also be experienced.

 Tennis elbow is characterized by pain in the outer part of the elbow, while golf elbow presents as pain in the inside of the elbow.
 The pain often radiates to the upper arm or upper forearm.

 What Is Tennis Elbow?
 What Is Golf Elbow?